happy-bits/brights/HTML/visual-studio-tips.md

 Some great shortcuts to know about when working with VS Code:

     Command Palette:         Shift-Control-P
-    Toggle comment of code:  Shift-Alt-A or Ctrl-, Format document          Shift-Alt-F
+    Toggle comment of code:  Shift-Alt-A or Ctrl-' Format document          Shift-Alt-F
     View a .md-file          Shift-Ctrl-V